tristansze/tristansze/README.md

 # 💫 About Me:
-Hello, I am a sophomore majoring in computer science and economics.
+Hello, I am a sophomore at Purdue University majoring in computer science and economics.
 I am currently working on two projects for this summer.
 The first is a site that makes it easy for user's to create study groups with one another and utilize a shared chatbot powered by OpenAI for their learning convenience.
 Additionally, I am working on a fantasy sports app for the English Premier League.
 I am currently learning a lot about MongoDB, Nodejs, PostgreSQL, Springboot, and more!
 Feel free to ask me about anything, I am always open to learning new things and taking on new challenges.

 ## 🌐 Socials: